-He said this (to hear Arnie say it in his awesome accent, go to 1.48 in the video below):
+He said this (to hear Arnie say it in his awesome accent, go to 1.48 in this video.

 “Ladies and gentlemen, I have heard the word impossible my entire life.
 I never ever listen to the naysayers.
 I eliminated the word impossible from my vocabulary.
 So when people said “It can’t be done”, I did it.”

 With the start of the New Year, perhaps it’s time for us to embrace a bit of Arnie’s philosophy.
 If you removed the word impossible from your vocabulary and you could do anything, what would you do?

 Perhaps you’ve already tried to become more organized/productive/healthier, etc but things didn’t work out.

 As author and coach M.J.
 Ryan states when we don’t achieve results overnight “we resign ourselves to staying the same, convinced that we are hopeless, weak and unmotivated- which makes us even more stuck”.

 But what many of us don’t realise is that change can be hard.
 It’s usually a really messy process.
 You’re going to slip up (many times).
 That’s just how it goes.

 It’s the thought that things should be smooth sailing and easy that leads people to give up too soon.

 The good news is there are simple things you can do to boost your chances of sticking to your goals.
 In her book This Year I Will … M.J.
 Ryan explores a range of different strategies that can help you to do what’s most important to you and do the things you’ve always wanted to do.